 4. Insert a water reservoir

-To help with aeration and watering, I insert a vertical 8- to 10-inch section of slotted black drainpipe, available at any hardware store.
+To help with aeration and watering, I insert a vertical 8- to 10-inch section of slotted black drainpipe, which is available at any hardware store.
 I adjust the length so that 2 to 3 inches are exposed above the final soil level; this ensures that the drainpipe does not fill with potting soil during rainfall or waterings.
 I place the pipe so that the end sits about 4 to 5 inches above the bottom of the basket.
 If the drainpipe hits the bottom of the basket, water will simply drain right out of the basket instead of filling the surrounding area.
 The pipe directs the water toward the bottom of the basket, which is the first place to dry out.

-|TIP: Stagger your plants
+TIP: Stagger your plants

 To ensure maximum coverage while preserving visibility, place plants in a checkerboard pattern.
 After spacing plants evenly in the bottom row, create the next row so that its plants fall between, not directly above, those below.